mono/md-website/documentation/building-a-simple-application-using-the-stetic-gui-designer.md

 Step 2: Creating the GUI
 ------------------------

-The main philosophy of Gtk# is that every Widge t(Buttons, Toolbars etc.) must be placed into a Container (HBox, Vbox, Table etc.).
+The main philosophy of Gtk# is that every Widget (Buttons, Toolbars etc.) must be placed into a Container (HBox, Vbox, Table etc.).
 This tutorial is meant as a quick Introduction so if you want to read more about Gtk# [please do so](https://www.mono-project.com/GtkSharp).

 To get started, switch to the Designer by pressing the "Designer" button located at the bottom: